 (1895 - 1978)

-On 7 July 1917 the 3rd Division Trench Mortars moved to Wheal Camp in the vicinity of Neuve-Eglise Belgium where they occupied the Messines Sector in what was newly classified as ‘captured ground’.
+By the 7 July 1917, the 3rd Division Trench Mortar had relocated to ‘Wheal Camp’ which was in the vicinity of Neuve-Eglise Belgium where they occupied the Messines Sector in what was newly classified as ‘captured ground’.
 As they were in new territory, all personnel were required to assist in the laying of new underground communications cables.
-Early September 1917 saw the 3rd Division Trench Mortar personnel moved to another new camp at Ouderdom, situated between Neuve-Englise and Ypres.
-This area was also newly captured ground that required all personnel to help in establishing their position.
+Early September 1917 saw the 3rd Division Trench Mortar move further forward to newly established camp at Ouderdom, situated between Neuve-Englise and Ypres.
+This area was also newly captured ground and again required all personnel to help in establishing this as a stronghold.

-After a wait of five months he embarked aboard HMAT A30 Borda on 11 May 1919 and sailed for Australia arriving in Melbourne on 27 June 1919 and was then discharged in November of that year.
-The three Cameron brothers were welcomed home at a function held in the Laverton State School on 14 October 1919.
-They were also part of a large group of returned soldiers who were presented with gold medals by Mr John Henry Lister, MHR in Werribee.
+Alexander Cameron, together with his two brothers, John and William, were welcomed home at a function held in the Laverton state school on 14 October 1919.
+They were part of a large group of returned soldiers who were presented with gold medals by Mr John Henry Lister, MHR.

-On 28 March 1962 Alexander applied for benefits under the Repatriation Act which would have been about the time he retired and had moved down to Beach Road in Werribee South.
-There is no record of him as having married or having a family.
+On 28 March 1962 Alexander applied for benefits under the Repatriation Act, which would have been about the time he retired and had moved down to Beach Road in Werribee South.
+There is no record of him as having been married or having a family.
 Alexander Ronald Cameron passed away at Werribee on 5 October 1978 at the age of 83 and is buried with Altona Memorial Park alongside his younger brother, Archibald Gordon Cameron.